 In Los Angeles, a scanner is living in a rundown apartment with his son while going mad with psychic strain.
-When the police investigate the disturbance he is killed for attacking them, leaving his son behind.
+When the police investigate the disturbance he attacks them and is shot in return, leaving his son behind.
 A cop on the scene takes the boy in after he sees the horrors of institutionalized psychics.

 Years later, the now adult Sam Staziak graduates from the police academy to follow in his father's footsteps.
 Shortly afterwards a mysterious killer starts targeting police officers through brainwashing random people, putting the LAPD on high alert.
 Sam's father, now chief of police, enlists his son's powers to stop the threat.

 This film provides examples of:

 - Asshole Victim: A creepy doctor who subjects his psychic patients to horrible experiments is shown to have been killed by the main bad guy in a minor flashback, apparently to simply show him getting some comeuppance.